Normal Newborn Behavior

 • Sleeping Through the Night: Most breastfed babies will not sleep all night (6 or more hours) for many months and possibly not until they are at least 6 months old, and sometimes longer.

-Crying Patterns
+Crying Patterns5

 • Normal Behavior: Crying is the primary way newborns communicate.
 Babies can cry for many reasons or what may seem like no reason at all!
 Crying can indicate hunger, discomfort, fatigue, or the need for comfort.
 With time, you may begin to understand what their different cries mean.